matter-labs/zksync-docs/content/00.build/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 - **Proxy Pattern**: Utilizes a proxy contract to delegate calls to this logic contract, allowing for future upgrades without losing the contract's state.

-This restructuring prepares the `CrowdfundingCampaign` contract for upgradability.
+This restructuring prepares the `CrowdfundingCampaign` contract for upgradeability.

 ---

-## Deploy the `CrowdfundingCampaign` contract
+## Compile the updated `CrowdfundingCampaign` contract

 Now that the `CrowdfundingCampaign` contract is adapted for contract upgradability, let's proceed to deploy the contract so we may upgrade it in later steps.
 Since we've made changes to our contract we will